 Length: 220 pages

-This bill was introduced on November 6, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 6, 2009, in a previous session of Congress, but it did not receive a vote.

 Nov 6, 2009